Gallia family Hoffmann apartment collection: Commissioning the interiors

-As the director of Auers Gasglühlicht-AG, marketing the extremely popular gas mantle developed by Carl Auer von Welsbach, Moritz Gallia (1858-1918) had become quite wealthy by the turn of the 20th century.
-With his wife Hermine they had become patrons of the arts, in particular supporters of the avant-garde Vienna Secession from its inception in 1897, and the Wiener Werkstätte from its establishment in 1903 (he eventually became a vice-chairman of the Werkstatte board in 1914).
-Like other wealthy Viennese, Moritz commissioned a small apartment building that included a large apartment for the family, which was designed by architect Franz von Krauss, and built in Vienna's District IV, at No 4, Wohllebengasse ('Good Living Street') in 1911-12.
+Moritz Gallia came from a small Moravian town, while Hermine Hamberger (who was also his niece) came from Silesia, marrying in 1893 at the Stadttempel, Vienna’s main synagogue, and together they would have four children in the 1890s (as well as converting to Catholicism).
+In 1892 Moritz became a director of Auers Gasglühlicht-AG, marketing the extremely popular gas mantle developed by Carl Auer von Welsbach, Moritz Gallia (1858–1918), developing a very high income by 1900.
+By then they had become patrons of the arts, in particular supporters of the avant-garde Vienna Secession from its inception in 1897, and the Wiener Werkstätte from its establishment in 1903 (he eventually became a vice-chairman of the Werkstatte board in 1914).
+Like other wealthy Viennese, Moritz commissioned a small apartment building that included a large apartment for the family, which was designed by architect Franz von Krauss, and built in Vienna's District IV, at No 4, Wohllebengasse ('Good Living Street') in 1911–12.

-Through the Werkestatte, the couple had become friends with artists Koloman Moser and Gustav Klimt, and purchased many household objects from the Werkstatte, some designed by Josef Hoffman, and they not only purchased work by Klimt, but in 1903 commissioned a portrait of Hermine (now in the collection of the National Gallery, London).
+Through the Werkstatte, the couple had become friends with artists Koloman Moser and Gustav Klimt, and purchased many household objects from the Werkstatte, some designed by Josef Hoffman, and they not only purchased work by Klimt, but in 1903 commissioned a portrait of Hermine (now in the collection of the National Gallery, London).
 They commissioned Hoffman to design the interiors of the five main rooms of their new apartment as 'gesamtkunstwerk', designing all elements from furniture to carpets to chandeliers.
-The rooms were not finally complete until March 1914, but the Gallias had moved in late 1913.
-The apartment was widely published, including Austria's leading interior design magazine, Das Interieur, the German magazines Innen-Dekoration and Deutsche Kunst und Dekoration, and in Max Eisler's Österreichische Werkkultur.
+The rooms were not finally complete until March 1914, but the Gallias had taken up residence in late 1913.
+The apartment was widely published, including in Austria's leading interior design magazine, Das Interieur, the German magazines Innen-Dekoration and Deutsche Kunst und Dekoration, and in Max Eisler's Österreichische Werkkultur.

 The outbreak of WW1 quickly curtailed the Gallia's lifestyle, and after Moritz died in 1918, postwar inflation and turmoil severely reduced the family's fortunes.
-Hermine died in 1936, and daughters Gretl and Kathe kept most of the furniture, leaving behind the dining table and chairs behind for the new tenants, and divided it between them for their own apartments.
+After Hermine died in 1936, daughters Gretl and Kathe kept the apartment and rented it out, complete with the huge dining table and chairs, and divided much of the remainder of the contents between them for their own apartments.